 The functional currency of the Company's foreign subsidiaries is the U.S. Dollar.
 Accordingly, all monetary assets and liabilities of the subsidiary are remeasured at the current exchange rate at the end of the period, nonmonetary assets and liabilities are remeasured at historical rates, and revenue and expenses are remeasured at average exchange rates during the period.
-There were net foreign currency transaction losses of \$0.8 million for the year ended December 31, 2021.
-There were net foreign currency transaction gains of \$0.3 million and \$0.1 million for the years ended December 31, 2020 and 2019, respectively.
+There were net foreign currency transaction losses of \$1.1 million and \$0.8 million for the years ended December 31, 2022 and 2021, respectively.
+There was net foreign currency transaction gains of \$0.3 million for the year ended 2020.

-Net Loss Per Share
+Net Income (Loss) Per Share

-Basic net loss per share is calculated by dividing net loss by the weighted-average number of shares of common stock outstanding for the period, without consideration of potential dilutive shares of common stock.
-Because the Company was in a loss position for the period presented, basic net loss per share is the same as diluted net loss per share since the effects of potentially dilutive securities are antidilutive.
+Basic net income (loss) per share is calculated by dividing net income (loss) by the weighted-average number of shares of common stock outstanding for the period, without consideration of potential dilutive shares of common stock.
+Diluted net income per share attributable to the Company's stockholders is calculated based on the weighted-average number of shares of its common stock and other dilutive securities outstanding.
+Where the Company was in a loss position for any periods presented, basic net loss per share was the same as diluted net loss per share since the effects of potentially dilutive securities are antidilutive.